 Naturally I chose the plants growing in the areas mentioned or at least in the type of habitat.
 Finding and photographing them took a season or two.
 When I screened the series at an AV Convention in Velddrif (West – Coast ) there was “not a dry seat in the house”, as the saying goes.
 VELDDRIF — I remember at a later Photo-congress, where I started another AV, or so I had hoped.
 It did not work out with the pictures I made.
 Re-planning the show with video clips ( about wine-tasting ) will be quite involved in the making.
 More on that, once I have made some progress. —- Thomas Feb.
 2017

 I am talking Audio-Visual with Video integration here, mostly to fellow photographers / AV makers and to those of my peers who want to produce good Audio-Visuals.
 Do I have peers?
 I don’t think so — the serious photographers I know all have larger and more cameras than I will ever have.
 Fine with me, I am “travelling light”.
-How would you know a serious Photographer?
+BTW: How would you know a serious Photographer?
 No selfies!

 Making a PIZZA with ready-made dough?!
-Did that once only, and that’s similar to taking other people’s images from the Internet – without checking CC or asking for permission – and make your AVs.
+Did that once only, and that’s similar to taking other people’s work from the Internet – without checking CC or asking for permission – and make your AVs.
 If it’s impossible to check, the least AV – makers must do, give credit.